 The night is spent in Nidri.

 Today's cycle tour takes us from Nidri to the nearby beautiful waterfalls.
-Later on, we explore the South of Lefkas Island while riding to Vasiliki.
-From there – if weather conditions are fine – we sail to Porto Katsiki, one of the most famous beaches in Greece, where we can anchor for swimming.
-Finally, we cross over to Fiskardo, where we spend the night.
+Later on we explore the South of Lefkas Island while riding to the picturesque harbour of Sivota.
+From there we cross over to Fiskardo, where we spend the night.
 The harbor town on the Northern point of Cephalonia charms visitors with its colorful houses and numerous cafés and bars along the picturesque harbor promenade.

 Day 5: Ithaca Island – Galaxidi (12 or 17 miles/20 or 28 km)